 Solar Panels, Electricity and Water

 Our greenhouses utilize passive solar design, called ‘solar greenhouses’ for short.
 Passive solar greenhouses are designed to maximize heating from the sun, to create an efficient self-sustaining year-round growing environment.
 While they can be powered by a solar PV (solar panels), Standard models do not include solar panels (photovoltaic systems).
-We can help you integrate solar panels into your design to make the greenhouse completely self-powered, net-zero energy or off-grid.
-Please see our blog, “Integrating Solar Panels with the greenhouse” for our tips on doing this.
+We can help you integrate solar panels into your design and recommend putting them on the headhouse to not interfere with greenhouse design and shading.
+Please reach out to inquire about potential rebates and financing.

 Sustainability and energy efficiency are pillars of our design philosophy.
 We are happy to explore whether this is a potential to integrate into your design however it is site specific and also considered custom work.

 The Ecoloop™ system is engineered for each client’s specific requirements.
 Cost is calculated based on such factors as: different climate zones, size of grow operations, etc. The Ecoloop™ has been designed as an affordable geothermal system while still delivering efficient high performance.
 Payback on this system is roughly one year.
 Material costs for installation range from approximately $50-65/sqft.
 The EcoLoop™ system may qualify for a multitude of rebates because of it’s energy efficiency rating.

 The Ecoloop™ has been optimized for maximum efficiency and performance using specific controls, operating parameters, and smart responses to changing conditions in a Ceres greenhouse.
 Ceres is only installing the EcoLoop™ in Ceres Greenhouses through the end of 2020.